 [Eight] The dangers of a fragmented IT ecosystem

-The development of IT technology in the past few decades has been a process of globalization and technology unification.
-X86, virtualization, the advent of the cloud, and the development of mobile technology are the fruit of global collaboration.
+The development of IT technology in the past few decades has been a process of globalisation and technology unification.
+X86, virtualisation, the advent of the cloud, and the development of mobile technology are the fruit of global collaboration.
 With the increasing importance of IT for social development and the emergence of new innovative technologies such as 5G, cloud, and blockchain, the future development of the IT ecosystem will inevitably be restricted and affected by political and other factors.

 For example, the current Sino-US trade issue has affected the development of IT technology on both sides, and many technology companies are considering adopting different development strategies in China and the United States.
 If this difference continues to develop, it will inevitably fragment the unified IT ecosystem.
 How to avoid such splits and innovations that affect the future is the responsibility of each of us.
 For further information you can visit here : orbitaltecltd(dot)com